nih-niddk-mbs/StochasticGene.jl/README.md

 )
 ```

-For genome-scale scRNA folders, `makeswarm_genes` prints the number of genes,
+For genome-scale scRNA folders, `makeswarm_genes` now writes one command file by
-the batch size, and the number of generated swarm/command files.
-Use `batchsize`
+default, with one line per gene.
+On Biowulf, keep that single file and use
-to control how many gene commands go in each file:
+`swarm -b` at submission time to bundle many gene commands into fewer Slurm
+array tasks:

 ```julia
 out = makeswarm_genes(